Developmental Research Project Program

 - Biosafety.
 Discuss the biosafety aspects of the proposed work and, if necessary, file for approval from the Institutional Biosafety Committee as you prepare your proposal to SC INBRE.
 If there are no biohazards, please state so.

 - Plans for Further Development of the Work.
-Describe plans for publication and how you plan to use the data in grant proposals; if possible, mention specific opportunities for funding; new collaborations.
+Describe plans for publication and how you plan to use the data in grant proposals; if possible, mention specific opportunities for funding, new collaborations, etc.

 - Checklist.
 NIH application form 398, checklist form page.
 This is the page where the indirect costs associated with the project are calculated and shown.